-SPANISH 1 CP (512) 5 Credits
+SPANISH 1 CP (512) Prerequisite: None.

-Prerequisite: None.
-Full Year

-Grades 9-12

 The goal of Level 1 courses is for students to be able to communicate in the target language using words, lists, memorized phrases and simple sentences.
 Level 1 courses are the foundation courses in which basic communication skills pertaining to everyday topics are learned.
-Students are introduced to the four basic language domains of listening, speaking, reading and writing through the use of active learning strategies, media and technology.
+Students are introduced to the four basic language domains of listening, speaking, reading, and writing through the use of active learning strategies, media and technology.
 Basic language usage and cultural awareness are developed through the sequential building of vocabulary and basic grammatical concepts.
 At the completion of a Level 1 course, the majority of students are expected to perform at the Novice-Mid to Novice-High range of language proficiency.
 Students enrolled in these courses are expected to participate in the target language activities in class.

-SPANISH COMMUNICATION & CULTURES CP (526) 5 Credits Prerequisite: Successful completion of Spanish 1.
-Full Year Grades 10-12
+SPANISH COMMUNICATION & CULTURES CP (526) Prerequisite: Successful completion of Spanish 1.

-Spanish Communication and Cultures course reviews and expands upon the concepts learned in Spanish 1 to solidify and promote a deeper understanding of the basic language usage, cultural awareness and more complex grammar components.
-Students continue to work on the four basic language domains of listening, speaking, reading and writing through the use of active learning strategies, language supports, media and technology.
+The Spanish Communication and Cultures course is designed for students who may need additional support in language skill development in the four basic language domains of listening, speaking, reading, and writing.
+It reviews and expands upon the concepts learned in Spanish 1 to solidify and promote a deeper understanding of the basic language usage, cultural awareness and products, practices, and perspectives of the Spanish speakers across the globe.
 At the completion of this course, the majority of students are expected to perform at the Novice-Mid to Novice-High range of language proficiency.